FrendsPlatform/FrendsTemplates/Templates/E-Commerce/Shopify/Shopify to Salesforce - Customers/long-description.md

 This template synchronizes customers from Shopify to Salesforce as contacts.
-Using this template, you can synchronize the list of customers and their name, email and address from Shopify to Salesforce.
+Using this template, you can synchronize the list of customers and their names, emails, and addresses from Shopify to Salesforce.

 ![Template](assets/Shopify_to_Salesforce_-_Customers.svg)